Ryan-ford25/Milestone_Project2/README.md

 - [Balsamiq](https://balsamiq.com/) - Used to create wireframes.

-- [Adobe Illustrator](https://www.adobe.com/uk/products/illustrator.html) - Used to design the logo and create visuals.
+- [LucidCharts](https://www.lucidchart.com/) - Used to create the flow diagrams.

-- [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used to crop, resize, edit and save images to webp format.
+- [OpenAI](https://openai.com/) - Used to create the logo for the page.

 - [Git](https://git-scm.com/) - For version control.